spanner/radiant-sites-extension/README.markdown

 ### Status ###

 Fairly solid now and quite thoroughly tested.
 Should be a drop-in replacement for the standard multi_site.
+The interface is about to change, but the present one will still be supported.

+### Requirements ###

+There are no absolute requirements but you will need to install our submenu extension since that has taken the job of showing the site-chooser above any site-scoped index page.

 ### Installation ###